-Always ask for the identification to be handed to you for authentication purposes i.
-Passport ii.
+Always ask for the identification to be handed to you for authentication purposes a.
+Passport b.
 European style driving licence

 Check that

 - not altered in any way

 - the passport date it is valid

 - the photograph it belongs to the customer

 - date of birth the customer is old enough to complete the purchase